An unfitted divergence-free higher order finite element method for the Stokes problem: Numerical Examples

-We consider an initial macro mesh with $h_0 = 0.3$ and perform a sequence of uniform mesh refinements.
+The initial macro mesh is constructed with $h_0 = 0.3$, and we again consider a sequence of uniform mesh refinements.
 Each mesh is barycentrically refined to define the finite element spaces.
 In this experiment, we use only the higher-order approximation of the geometry but vary the polynomial degree of the Lagrange multiplier, taking $k_\lambda \in \{k-1, k\}$ {with $k=2$}.
 Both choices of $k_\lambda$ are admissible according to our analysis.

-The convergence results are shown in \Cref{fig:example2.convergence}.
+The convergence results are shown in \Cref{fig:example3.convergence}.
 We observe that the velocity finite element solution is divergence free, but the velocity error, while small, is not zero.
 Moreover, choosing $k_\lambda = k$ yields a smaller velocity error with a faster decay rate compared to $k_\lambda = k-1$. {In particular, we observe $\tnrma{\bu_h} = O(h^{k_\lambda+1})$ which agrees with the estimate \eqref{eqn:ThmEstimate} for $\bu \equiv 0$.} This behavior is expected, since employing a higher-order polynomial space for the Lagrange multiplier enforces the condition $\bu_h \cdot \bn_h = 0$ on $\Gamma_h$ more strongly, which in turn leads to better decoupling of the velocity and pressure errors.